0xPolygon/polygon-edge-docs/docs/additional-features/stress-testing.md

 _Feel free to take a look at the flag reference [here](/docs/get-started/cli-commands#loadbot-flags)_.

-As an example, here is a valid command you can use to run the loadbot using two premined accounts and an IBFT setup:
+As an example, here is a valid command you can use to run the loadbot using two premined accounts:
 ```bash
 polygon-sdk loadbot  --jsonrpc http://127.0.0.1:10002 --sender 0x9A2E59d06899a383ef47C1Ec265317986D026055 --receiver 0x9876e8b849437703A34808e926a8a5B48bCb3ccf --count 100 --value 0x100 --tps 100
 ```